What is an agile mindset?

+The agile mindset is the cultural basis for an agile organization.
 On the way from a classic to an agile organization, not only agile methods and frameworks are important, but also a cultural change.
-The introduction of agile ways of working also requires the change to an agile mindset in order to really deliver the promised success.
+The introduction of agile ways of working also needs the change towards the agile mindset to really deliver the promised success.

 The agile mindset is a basic attitude that is important for the impact and success of agile ways of working.

 Agile ways of working ensure that many basic principles of collaboration change.
 In order for these principles to work, the people involved need a basic attitude that promotes these principles.
 For example, agile working methods ensure that more decision-making powers are transferred from managers or individual roles into the hands of teams.
 This allows decisions to be made more quickly because they have short lines of communication and the experts decide.
 This means more assumption of responsibility by each individual and more decision delegation for leadership roles.
 For this, team members need courage and self-commitment to make these decisions themselves.
 The leaders - who have previously made decisions themselves - need trust and respect to leave these decisions to the teams and accept them.

 Agile values as the foundation of the agile mindset.Frequently, agile values are mentioned as a description of the agile mindset - strictly speaking, these are the values that are defined in the official Scrum Guide are named as Scrum values: Focus, Courage, Respect, Commitment and Openness.
 These are the values that each individual should bring to the collaboration.

 Theory X and Y as a description of a basic attitude.